ianhobbs/docker-slim-framework/README.md

 3. Go inside **myappname** and execute (to download vendor directory): `composer install`

+    NOTE: If you got an error go below to Composer Installation (over Ubuntu)

 4. Execute the following commands (Get out of **myappname** / Need to be at the level of **docker-compose.yml**):

    -To know the ip of the machine: `docker-machine ip`